kelcho-spense/Learning-Js-Ts/Writerside/topics/Generics.md

 | **`keyof` with Generics** | Ensures that a key passed as a generic parameter is a valid key of the type's properties.             | `function getProperty<T, K extends keyof T>(obj: T, key: K)` |

 ---

-### **Conclusion**

-Generics in TypeScript allow you to define functions, classes, and interfaces that can work with any type while maintaining strong type safety.
-With generics, you can create more reusable and flexible code.
-By applying constraints, you can control the types used in generics, ensuring better type validation and avoiding potential errors.